 There are two variable applied in this research.
 They were independent variable and dependent variable.
-Independent variable of the research was the use of
+Independent variable of the research was the use of dictogloss.
+Dependent variable was the students in teaching simple present tense.

 C. Population and Sample

 1. Population